SerhiiNikif/online-store-mern/README.md

 ```

 ## 3. Setting environment file .env.
-Create an `.env` files in the api and admin folders and fill it with the values ​​from the `.env.example` file.
+Create an `.env` files in the api and client folders and fill it with the values ​​from the `.env.example` file.

 __api/.env__
 ```